dssg/hitchhikers-guide/curriculum/1_getting_and_keeping_data/csv-to-db/README.md

 ## Basic Database Lingo
-* *Database server*: the computer on which the database is running.
-We use Amazon RDS as our server.
+* *Database server or host*: the computer on which the database is running.
+We will use Amazon RDS.
 * *Database*: a self-contained set of tables and schema.
 A server can run many databases.
 This summer, we will operate databases for almost all projects from the same Amazon server.
 * *Schema*: similar to a folder.
 A database can contain many schema, each containing many tables.
 * *Tables*: tables are like spreadsheets.
 They have rows and columns and values.
+* *Views*:
+* *Queries*:

 ## Let's Rock Some Data!

-### Two ways to connect to the database
+### Connecting to the database
-You cannot access the database server directly; you have to go through one of our EC2s.
-The data are far safer that way: you have to use your private key (better than a password) to access the EC2 and then a password to access the database.
+You cannot access the database server directly; you have to (tunnel) go through one of the EC2 instances.
+The data are far safer that way: you have to use your private key (better than a password) to access the EC2 and then a username and password to access the database.

 There are two ways to connect to the database: